umutbaykan/AI-tastic-Tales/README.md

     # Alternatively, if you want to test through the browser
     npm run test:open
-    # This wil open a new browser where you can run each test individually.
+    # This will open a new browser where you can run each test individually.

 ------
 ------